chalatz/tours/pages/tours/driving/lindos-on-your-own.md

 has_gallery: true
 is_of: driven_tours
 meta:
-  title: 'Lindos on Your Own Pace, Lindos Tours from Rhodes. '
+  title: 'Visit Lindos on Your Own Pace, Lindos Tours from Rhodes. '
-  description: Visit Lindos on Your Own Pace, Lindos tours from rhodes, Rhodes Private
+  description: Visit Lindos on Your Own Pace, Lindos tours from Rhodes, Tour Lindos
-    Tours Greece
+    on Your Own Pace, Rhodes Private Tours Greece
-  keywords: Visit Lindos on Your Own Pace, Lindos tours from rhodes, Rhodes Private
+  keywords: Visit Lindos on Your Own Pace, Lindos tours from Rhodes, Rhodes Private
     Tours Greece
   abstract: Visit Lindos on Your Own Pace
   author: Nick
   copyright: NK for Rhodes Private Tours, 2018
-  http_desc: Visit Lindos on Your Own Pace, Lindos tours from rhodes, Rhodes Private
+  http_desc: Visit Lindos on Your Own Pace, Lindos tours from Rhodes, Tour Lindos
-    Tours Greece
+    on Your Own Pace, Rhodes Private Tours Greece
 title: Lindos on Your Own Pace" DT11
 summary:
   paragraphs: